Netherwarlord/Troubleshooting-Case-Studies/DNS-Resolution-Case-Study.md

 Conclusion: ❌ The ISP-provided router was failing to properly assign the custom DNS server via DHCP, or the client was ignoring it.

-Step E: ✅ Final Resolution
+Step E: ✅ Final Resolution (Client-Side)

 Since the router's DHCP service was unreliable, the fix had to be applied directly to the client.

-Action: The Pi-hole server's IP address (192.168.1.27) was manually added to the list of DNS servers in the MacBook's network settings.
+Action: The Pi-hole server's IP address (e.g., 192.168.1.100) was manually added to the list of DNS servers in the MacBook's network settings.

 Result: After flushing the local DNS cache, ping immediately resolved to the correct local IP.
-The browser was able to connect without an SSL certificate mismatch, and the Grafana panels rendered correctly on GitHub.
+The browser was able to connect without an SSL certificate mismatch.

+Step F: Final Polish (Implementing a Dedicated Rendering Service)

+After resolving the DNS issue, it was observed that while simple charts rendered correctly on GitHub, the more complex gauge panels still failed to load.

+Symptom: Gauges appeared as broken images, while charts loaded successfully.

+Root Cause: Grafana's built-in image rendering capabilities are limited.
+Complex visualizations, especially those with dynamic thresholds and text like gauges, require a dedicated headless browser instance to render correctly as PNGs.

+Resolution: The official Grafana Image Renderer plugin was deployed as a separate Docker container, and the main Grafana instance was configured to use it.
+This provided robust, high-quality image rendering for all panel types, finally resolving the display issue on GitHub.

 3. Skills & Technologies Demonstrated